Duy-Phuong/java-e-commerce/java-e-commerce.md

 ### 7. Bookstore - Add Update CreditCard Info
 ### 8. Bookstore - Remove CreditCard and Set Default CreditCard
 ### 9. Bookstore - Add UserShiping Template

+### 10. Bookstore - Add New Shipping Logic

+### 11. Bookstore - Update Remove and SetDefault for UserShipping

 ## 7. A Journey of Shopping Cart
 ### 1. Bookstore - Add Entities for ShoppingCart and Order
 ### 2. Bookstore - Add Other Entities